dushyantpatel/smap_api/README.md

 Please use the dev branch for development.
 You should create branches from the dev branch.

 ### To Be Modified:
-The workflow had been setup.
+The workflow has been setup.
 Now we only need to modify the get, post, put, delete methods in their corresponding method packages under the "handlers" package.